OPEC+ meets to debate production quotas, new cut - sources

 FACTBOX-What have OPEC+ producers said ahead of June oil policy meeting?

-(Reporting by Ahmad Ghaddar, Alex Lawler, Maha El Dahan and Julia Payne; Writing by Dmitry Zhdannikov; Editing by Hugh Lawson)
+(Reporting by Ahmad Ghaddar, Alex Lawler, Maha El Dahan and Julia Payne; Writing by Dmitry Zhdannikov; Editing by Hugh Lawson and Emelia Sithole-Matarise)

 ((hugh.lawson@thomsonreuters.com; +44 207 542 8384;))